This post may contain affiliate links. Read our disclosure policy.

 Call it either…corn casserole or corn pudding.
-It’s basically the same thing.
-We do have a recipe that we call “corn pudding”.
-It has more of a custard base than this recipe.
-Find the corn pudding casserole here.
+We do have a recipe that we call “corn pudding casserole” which has more of a custard base than this recipe.

 There are many variations of this corn casserole.
 You can add egg, a touch of sugar, or cheese.
 But in our favorite?
 These 5 simple ingredients.

 What happens if you can’t find jiffy corn muffin mix?
-This is a recipe for a substitute you can use instead!
-Click here.
+Use a corn muffin mix substitute you can use instead.